clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

-Although the predicted cluster centers are not perfectly on top of the real centers (due to the random nature of the sampling), they are very close to each other, showing that the algorithm does work when there are distinct clusters\!
+Although the predicted cluster centers are not perfectly on top of the real centers (due to the random nature of the sampling), they are very close to each other, demonstrating that the algorithm does work when there are distinct clusters\!

 Since in this case our labels are known, we can caclulate the confusion matrix for the prediction of this algorithm.